Prison Journalism Navigator

 CELL FEED: When the institution is on a MODIFIED PROGRAM and has meals brought to your cell rather than you going to CHOW HALL

-C-FILE: The collective file kept on incarcerated people by prison administration.
+CFILE: The collective file kept on incarcerated people by prison administration.
+See usage example here.

 CHECK IN: When an incarcerated person requests PROTECTIVE CUSTODY (PC).

-COUNT: COs count the prison population four times a day (usually in early morning, afternoon, evening and around midnight).
+COUNT: COs count the prison population four times a day (usually at 5:30, 15:30, 21:30 and 1:30).
 A person who is not inside their cells during COUNT because they have permission to be elsewhere such as the kitchen or hospital or in education class OUTCOUNTS.
 Usage example: I have to OUTCOUNT today for work.
 Also referred to as BAGGED AND TAGGED.
+See usage example here.

 DUCAT: An appointment slip and movement authorization allowing a prisoner to move around the prison without escort.
 Ducats in California state prisons are pink.
-Use example: “I’ve got a 6 a.m.
-DUCAT,” as justification for being on the yard and on their way to MESS HALL for two lunches.
+Use example: “I’ve got a 6 a.m. ducat,” as justification for being on the yard and on their way to mess hall for two lunches.
+See usage example here.

 FOG LINE: When the fog covers a gun tower in the institution and everyone has to go back to their cells for COUNT.
 Specifically used at San Quentin State Prison in California.

-FREE STAFF: Prison staff members who are not incarcerated.
+FREE STAFF: Prison staff who are not incarcerated.
+See usage example here.

 INVESTIGATIVE SERVICES UNIT (ISU): They are essentially the police within prison.
 They investigate the misdeeds of those inside.
 In California, they are dressed in black uniforms and walk around with dogs.
-Also referred to as the GOON SQUAD or GOONER
+Also referred to as the GOON SQUAD or GOONER.
+See usage example here.

 ICC: Institutional Classification Committee.
 This committee consists of a captain, counselor, counselor’s supervisor and sometimes the warden, and it meets prisoners upon arrival at a new institution.
 It also conducts an annual review at which time the committee can reduce or increase security level points, transfer the individual to a lower or higher-level prison, and change the custody level higher or lower depending on the past year’s behavior.

-PROGRAMMING: A broad term used in both the prison system, as well as in the reentry phase of incarceration, PROGRAMMING refers to the SELF-HELP PROGRAMS that incarcerated people are required to take that are designed to aid with their rehabilitation.
+PROGRAMMING: A broad term used in both the prison system, as well as in the reentry phase of incarceration, PROGRAMMING refers to the programs that incarcerated people are required to take that are designed to aid with their rehabilitation.
 These programs have names like “Thinking for a Change,” “Focusing on the Victim,” and “Anger Management.”
 It can also be a general term that refers to people who are willing to participate in programs and obey the prison rules.
 If you’re PROGRAMMING, then you might be viewed as the equivalent of a monk who took a vow of poverty.
+See usage example here.

 SECURITY LEVEL POINTS: A scoring system to classify incarcerated people based on factors such as their criminal history, time remaining on their sentence, age and disciplinary history.
 This can determine where they are housed and what classes and opportunities they might be eligible for.
 In some states, low points might mean receiving a gate pass so they can work off grounds.

 WRITE UP: Disciplinary report.
 A report for an infraction of any rule or regulation.
-Individuals can receive time in solitary confinement, loss of good time from their sentence or a loss of privileges.
+See usage example here.

 Prison Security Levels